facebookresearch/ParlAI/docs/source/tutorial_basic.md

 Dataset-specific fields are available in some cases in order to support reproducing paper results.
 For example, SQuAD has an `answer_starts` field, which is available in the "squad:index" task.
+To display all fields of a message just add `--verbose` to your command.

 :::{note} Automatic Processing
 During validation and testing, the `labels` field is renamed